UEA Choir & Symphony Orchestra - An American in Norwich

 Sunday 6 March 2016, 7.30pm, St George's Church, Norwich

 The 25-strong chamber choir, under the Direction of UEA Director of Music, Stuart Dunlop, performed Josef Rheinberger’s Stabat Mater in G minor, Op.
 138 and Heinrich Schütz’s St. John Passion.

 They were joined for their performance by organist William Falconer and actors Sophie Bray, Augustus Glassborow, and Pip Williams.

 The concert also featured a performance by the Izliz String Quartet, of Joseph Haydn’s "Consummatum Est", from Seven Last Words from the Cross.

 The Stabat Mater text describes the agonies of Christ’s mother as she sees him crucified.
 Haydn’s quartet arrangement of the last words of Christ from the cross breathes the simplicity of a great master at the height of his powers.

 Friday 11 March 2016, 7.30pm, St Andrew's Hall, Norwich

-The 70-strong orchestra, accompanied by award-winning pianist Warren Mailley-Smith and UEA Drama, will perform Felix Mendelsohn’s magical Overture and Incidental music for A Midsummer Night’s Dream, as well Sergei Rachmaninov’s beautiful Paganini Rhapsody and Gustav Mahler’s dramatic Totenfeier.
+The 70-strong orchestra, under the direction of UEA Director of Music, Stuart Dunlop, performed four pieces based on the theme of transformation: Felix Mendelsohn’s magical Overture and Incidental music for Act III of Shakespeare's A Midsummer Night’s Dream, as well Sergei Rachmaninov’s beautiful Paganini Rhapsody and Gustav Mahler’s dramatic Totenfeier.